leonidas/transparency/README.md

 With plain values, Transparency can't guess how you would like to bind the data to DOM, so a bit of help is needed.
 Directives are just for that.

-Access to the plain values within the directives is provided through `this.value`.
+Access to the plain values within the directives is provided through `this`.
 There's a whole lot more to say about the directives, but that's all we need for now.
 For the details, see section [Directives](https://github.com/leonidas/transparency#directives).